fungs/taxator-tk/README.md

 programs or sample refpacks for taxonomic assignment, please go to the [official download page](http://algbio.cs.uni-duesseldorf.de/software/).

+Issues concerning the extended version (binaries, workflow scripts etc.) which you have downloaded from the official download page should be mailed to us (see contact below).

 Issues which apply to the taxator-tk core can be filed in the [official GitHub repository](https://github.com/fungs/taxator-tk/).